-How to improve your nonverbal communication:
+How to improve your nonverbal communication

-1. Express your affection and love
+- Express your affection and love

 Telling your partner you love them is a great way to keep your marriage happy and healthy.
 And to do that it’s not necessary to say the three words ‘I love you’ every single time.
 In fact, you can also express your love through other sweet and kind gestures.

 To show your affection toward them, you can make use of simple gestures such as holding their hands or rubbing their shoulders while watching TV, or even giving them an expected hug.

-2. Pay attention to each other’s mood
+- Pay attention to each other’s mood

 A healthy marriage requires you and your partner to pay attention to each other’s moods and emotions.
 People tend to give out quite a lot of cues regarding their mood nonverbally; you must understand these signals to know what’s going on in their minds.

-3. Handle disagreements positively
+- Handle disagreements positively

 No marriage is free from disagreements.
 However, you can prevent a disagreement from turning into a full blown out argument.
 Nonverbal communication plays an essential role in verbal communication.

 That’s why it’s better to maintain a positive posture during an argument.
 Rolling your eyes turns your hands into fists, or banging your hand on something won’t help you.

-4. Surprise them time to time
+- Surprise them time to time

 You can surprise your partner by doing small things, such as leaving sweet notes for them to read, getting or making little gifts for them, buying flowers, cooking dinner or by simply doing their share of the chores.

-So, give the above-mentioned nonverbal communication points a try.
+So, give the above-mentioned nonverbal communication in marriage points a try.
 It might take time to perfect them, but with enough devotion you’ll be able to strengthen your marital relationship with both verbal and nonverbal interaction.